g-plane/malva/docs/config.md

 ## `useTabs`

-Specify whether use space or tab for indentation.
+Specify use space or tab for indentation.

 Default option is `false`.